Trump Opens Up on Who He Thinks Killed JFK After Releasing Assassination Investigation Files

 - President Donald Trump reaffirmed his belief that Lee Harvey Oswald acted alone in the assassination of John F. Kennedy but hinted at the possibility of external assistance

-- His administration recently declassified 80,000 documents related to the case, though they revealed no groundbreaking information
+- His administration recently declassified 80,000 documents related to the case, though they disclosed no groundbreaking information on the former president's shooting

-- Trump’s broader transparency efforts include releasing files on other high-profile investigations, such as the September 11 attacks and the assassination of Dr. Martin Luther King Jr.
+- Trump’s broader transparency efforts include releasing files on other high-profile investigations, such as the September 11 attacks and Martin Luther King Jr's assassination

-Speaking aboard Air Force One during an interview with Clay Travis from OutKick, Trump acknowledged Oswald’s role but hinted at the possibility of external assistance, asking, “Of course, was he helped?”
+Speaking aboard Air Force One during an interview with Clay Travis from OutKick, Trump acknowledged Oswald’s role but hinted at the possibility of external assistance, responding, 'Of course, was he helped?'

 Source: Getty Images

-According to Independent UK, while conspiracy theories suggest involvement from entities such as the CIA, the Mafia, or foreign governments, evidence to date supports the conclusion that Oswald acted alone.
+According to the Independent UK, while conspiracy theories suggested involvement from entities such as the CIA, the Mafia, or foreign governments, evidence to date supports the conclusion that Oswald acted alone.

-Trump described the files as “somewhat unspectacular,” adding that this might be a positive outcome.
+Trump described the files as 'somewhat unspectacular', adding that this might be a positive outcome in the broader sense.

 J F. Kennedy: Broader efforts to declassify public interest cases

-These efforts aim to enhance transparency and address public curiosity surrounding historical and controversial cases.
+These efforts were touted to be aimed at enhancing transparency and addressing public curiosity surrounding historical and controversial cases.

 What happened to John F. Kennedy?